ComposableAnalytics/Docs/docs/Tutorial/Lunch.md

 ## Getting Started

-For this project, you'll need an Google Cloud Console account and a Slack workspace where you can create a Slack App.
+For this project, you'll need a Google Cloud Console account and a Slack workspace where you can create a Slack App.

 First, you'll need to generate an API token on the Google Cloud Console.
 This is described in the [Google Maps documentation](https://developers.google.com/maps/gmp-get-started).
 After [logging in](https://console.cloud.google.com/), you'll also need to have billing set up on your account.
 We will only be making a few API calls each day, so this will fall well within the $200 monthly credit tier.
 Once logged in, create a Project, then in the sidebar, select "APIs and Services" then ["Credentials"](https://console.cloud.google.com/apis/credentials).
 Click on the "Create Credentials" button at the top and select API key.
-To help prevent unathorized use, you can restrict your API key to be restricted to the Places API.
+To help prevent unauthorized use, you can restrict your API key to be restricted to the Places API.

 ![Google Cloud Platform API Creation](img/GoogleAPICreation.png)